-- Explore the benefits of attending an academic conference - Develop a conference strategy - Develop their networking and communicating skills
+• Explore the benefits of attending an academic conference

+Develop a conference strategy

+Develop their networking and communicating skills

-Pitch Perfect: Delivering better Presentations RDF Domain(s): Communication and Dissemination (D2) Personal Qualities (B1) Who the session is for: Postgraduate research students at any stage Delivery: Online - via the Researcher Development eLearning Portal
+Pitch Perfect: Delivering better Presentations

+RDF Domain(s): Communication and Dissemination (D2)

 Delivering presentations, whether at seminars, conferences or through teaching is part of academic life.
 This session will introduce students to basic techniques to deliver engaging presentations.
 It will look at voice techniques and how to hone your personal style as well as the content of presentations.